nspring00/three-layer-intent-based-networking-architecture-poc/README.md

 Note, that the dataset is also mapped via volume and that there exist two different datasets for the full simulation.

+The Knowledge's REST API is located by default at `localhost:11000`.

 ## Running the simulation on AWS

 By default, the images provided by me `nsp00` on Docker Hub will be used.